STAY IN THE HIMALAYAN MOUNTAINS

 Until the early 1970s the US Patent Office was refusing patents on software and mathematical algorithms per se, i.e. independently from a device using it.
 The protection of software was initially ensured by copyrights rather than by patents.
 Personal computers brought explosive growth to the software industry and led to the beginning of software patenting in the US.
 The development of e-trading led to the introduction of patenting for business methods and multimedia.
-A way of doing business as such cannot be protected; however, some protection for business methods may be obtained by claiming a new, inventive, technical method of implementing a business method.
+A way of doing business “as such” cannot be protected; however, some protection for business methods may be obtained by claiming a new, inventive, technical method of implementing a business method.
 In the e-commerce arena there have been and continue to be technical innovations.
+Intellectual property rights are at the foundation of the software industry.
+Each intellectual property right is itself an asset.
+The law provides different methods for protecting these rights of ownership based on their type.
+There are four types of intellectual property rights relevant to software under patent law, copyrights, trade secrets law and trademark law.

 Graham and Mowery (2001) and in Merges (1997) and Ordover (1999).
 The earlier history of the software industry and the use of IPRs to protect software and business methods (both by copyrights and patents) are documented.